The AskDotty Podcast – where you can get your questions answered about websites, social media, and doing business Online.

 Episode 7 is all about Online Tools.

 Let’s define what I mean by Online Tools – this can be anything that makes your life easier.
-If there is something you do on a regular basis that drives you NUTS -there is likely an Online Tools that will make that task easier.
+If something you do regularly drives you NUTS, there is likely an Online Tool that will make that task easier.

-This tool is connected to your Google My Business page and your Google Reviews.
-When you go to the page you enter in your business name exactly as you have it in your Google My Business page.
-It will generate a cute little video you can use in your social media or on your website.
-It also generates so great graphics from actual phrases out of your Google reviews.
-It attached the persons name that left the review as well.
-You can download these and use them in social media or on your website as well.
-You can also get a high res version and get the actually printed to display at your business.
+This tool connects your Google My Business page and your Google Reviews.
+When you go to the page, you enter your business name exactly as you have on your Google My Business page.
+It will generate a cute little video you can use on your social media or your website.
+It also generates excellent graphics from actual phrases from your Google reviews.
+It attached the person’s name that left the study as well.
+You can also download and use these on social media or your website.
+You can also get a high-resolution version and get them printed to display at your business.
 Here is the link.

-This is a tool that allows me to post to Instagram from my computer instead of my phone.
+This tool allows me to post to Instagram from my computer instead of my phone.
 It allows me to schedule my posts as well.
-This is a great tool for anyone that wants to use Instagram but does not want to be forced to use just your phone for posting.
+This is an excellent tool for anyone that wants to use Instagram but does not want to be forced to use just their phone for posting.

 Have you ever wanted to download a video from YouTube and upload it to your own YouTube account?
 Now you can.
 Here is a great Online Tool that allows you to download any YouTube video for your use.
-This link allows you to safely download YouTube videos.
-Just enter the url for the specific video and it will show on the page for you to download in a few different versions.
-There are a few other websites that do the same thing but they seem to be riddled with malware.
+This link will enable you to download YouTube videos safely.
+Just enter the URL for the specific video, and it will show on the page for you to download in a few different versions few other websites do the same, but they seem to be riddled with malware.
 I have not had that problem with this site.
 Here is the link.

-This is a free tool from Google that allows you to compare up to 5 key word phrases.
+This free tool from Google allows you to compare up to 5 keyword phrases.
 It gets its data from Google Adwords.
 It will tell you which keyword (from the ones you enter) gets the most searches.
-For example I was wondering the other day – as I was creating a website for someone in the healthcare industry – which got more searches – Health Care or Healthcare.
-By using Google Trends I can now say the Healthcare is the right keyword to use.
+For example, I was wondering the other day – as I was creating a website for someone in the healthcare industry – which got more examinations – Health Care or Healthcare.
+I can now say that Healthcare is the right keyword using Google Trends.

 Is there a way to schedule my Social Media posts?
-This question was asked by Jodi Blackwood.
+Jodi Blackwood asked this question, Jodi Blackwood.

 Dotty – which platforms are you using?

-Dotty – Facebook has its own scheduling tool that works really well.
-When you are creating a post there is a small arrow next to the blue post button that will allow you to schedule the post for some time in the future.
-It is best to use the tools provided by the platform because they will not “ding” you for using an outside tool.
-Facebook used to not give posts created by tools as much reach as ones created on the actual platform.
+Dotty – Facebook has a scheduling tool that works well.
+When creating a post, a small arrow next to the blue post button will allow you to schedule the post for some time in the future.
+Using the tools provided by the platform is best because they will not “ding” you for using an outside tool.
+Facebook used not to give posts created by tools as much reach as ones made on the virtual platform.

 Some other tools are available.
-One is called Buffer – it is a browser addon for Chrome.
-It works really well and both Twitter and Facebook are in Buffer.
+One is called Buffer – it is a browser add-on for Chrome.
+It works well, and both Twitter and Facebook are in Buffer.
 There is another one called HootSuite.
 This was the first tool in this vertical – they no longer have a free version.
 I think the plans start at 19 per month.

 Jodi – No, but I probably should get into it – so tell me about it.

-Instagram only allows you to put 1 active link in your profile.
-If you want to promote more than 1 thing you have to change the link regularly.
+Instagram only allows you to put one active link in your profile.
+Suppose you want to promote more than one thing.
+You have to change the link regularly.
 There is a tool called Linktr.ee that allows you to have more than 1 link at all times.
 It will also tell you how many people have clicked on your links.

-Where can I get good images for using on my website and in social media?
+Where can I get good images on my website and social media?
 Question submitted by Melissa of Credible Witness

-I use some free websites for high resolution images.
-These images can be used on your website and in social media.
+I use some free websites for high-resolution images.
+These images can be used on your website and social media.

-This is a cool tool that will allow you to create great graphics and short videos for use anywhere Online.
-It pulls from the 3 websites listed above for the image.
-You can layer graphics and text – create the whole image and download to use in social media or your website.
-The free version has their logo for 10 per month you can have your own branding on the graphics.
+This excellent tool will allow you to create great graphics and short videos for use anywhere Online.
+It pulls from the three websites listed above for the image.
+You can layer graphics and text – create the whole picture and download it to use on social media or your website.
+The free version has its logo for 10 per month.
+You can have your branding on the graphics.

-This is a cool tool by Techsmith that does screen capture.
+This is an excellent tool by Techsmith that does screen capture.
 It takes it one step further by allowing you to annotate your screen captures.
-You can draw arrows, add text boxes, etc. Great to explain something for support, create a step-by-step process, etc. (This is no longer a free tool, and the paid version is called something else.)
+You can draw arrows, add text boxes, etc. Remarkable to explain something for support, create a step-by-step process, etc. (This is no longer a free tool, and the paid version is called something else.)

-Have you ever been given an image that you wanted to use for something, but it was too small or too low resolution?
+Have you ever been given an image you wanted to use for something, but it was too small or low-resolution?
 Let’s Enhance will fix this for you.
-Just upload the photo and the program will use its magic to create a higher resolution image that you can use.
+Just upload the photo, and the program will use its magic to create a higher resolution image that you can use.
 The free version limits you to a few photos.

-There is one thing that drives me nuts – that is when I get a file from a customer and it is in the wrong format to use.
+One thing that drives me nuts is when I get a file from a customer, and it is in the wrong format to use.
 It could be a video, images, or audio.
-There is a website that will convert just about anything to the format you want.
-This conversion tool all will allow you to convert a file without damaging the original file.
+A website will convert just about anything to the format you want.
+This conversion tool will allow you to convert a file without damaging the original file.

 Online Tool question by Caitlin at Inlight Hyperbarics – What webinar platform is the best?